JimGile/jg-personal-website/public/content/climbing_with_oxygen.md

 ### Partial Pressure of Oxygen

-The body's respiratory system depends on the partial pressure of oxygen within the air that we breathe because the higher O2 partial pressure makes it easier for oxygen to be assimilated "pushed" from the alevioli in the lungs into the blood stream and ultimately be used by the muscles to do work.
+The body's respiratory system depends on the partial pressure of oxygen within the air that we breathe because the higher O2 partial pressure makes it easier for oxygen to be assimilated, or "pushed", from the alveoli in the lungs into the blood stream and ultimately be used by the muscles to do work.
 For example, the standard atmospheric air pressure at sea level is 760 torr and since oxygen makes up 21% of that air, the O2 partial pressure is 760x.21=160 torr.
 So, if breathing supplemental oxygen increases the O2 percentage from 21% to 50%, then the O2 partial pressure would increase from 160 torr to 760x.5=380 torr.
 That is why you see people benefiting from the use of supplemental oxygen, delivered via simple nasal prongs, even at sea level.

 ### Respiratory Volume (RV)